-The digitized registration process, which uses Artificial innovation, leading to the introduction of advanced Intelligence for new mobile connections, will help customers to join Vodafone Qatar's services at any time, and from anywhere.
+The digitized registration process, which uses Artificial customers to join Vodafone Qatar's services at any time, and from anywhere.
 It is a genuine step forward

 In a groundbreaking partnership with Nokia.
-Vodafone Qatar has propelled Msheireb Smart City into the forefront as the region's inaugural 'Gigacity,' delivering unprecedented hyper speeds of up to 25 Amidst a year where AI took center stage, Vodafone gigabytes per second through cutting-edge fiber
+Vodafone Qatar has propelled Msheireb Smart City into the forefront as the region's inaugural 'Gigacity,' delivering unprecedented hyper speeds of up to 25 Amidst a year where Al took center stage, Vodafone gigabytes per second through cutting-edge fiber

-Following a successful trial on a single Passive Optical Network (PON) using Nokia Bell Labs' prototype, Vodafone Qatar aims to elevate speeds to 100 Technology (MCIT), we are committed to leveraging gigabytes per second by the end of the decade, establishing a new regional standard for high-speed internet connectivity.
+Following a successful trial on a single Passive Optical Network (PON) using Nokia Bell Labs' prototype, Vodafone Qatar aims to elevate speeds to 100 establishing a new regional standard for high-speed internet connectivity.
 Msheireb stands as a global prototype for future cities, driven by Vodafone Qatar's technological prowess.